ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## About the raster metadata

-The creation metadata unrelated to georeferencing (e.g. `compress` key, see [here](https://rasterio.readthedocs.io/en/latest/topics/image_options.html#creation-options)) returned from the `stitch_dem` API is copied from the tiles being used.
-Although a driver can be specified through this API, we recommend using the default `GTiff`.
-We caution that the other creation metadata from a dem tile set may not be valid with the various types of drivers.
-Furthermore, different distributions of `rasterio` support different drivers.
-These rasterio metadata creation is beyond the scope of this library.
+The creation metadata unrelated to georeferencing (e.g. the `compress` key, see [here](https://rasterio.readthedocs.io/en/latest/topics/image_options.html#creation-options) for various other options) returned from the `stitch_dem` API is copied from the source tiles being used.
+Although a `driver` keyword can be specified through this API directly, we recommend using the default `GTiff` option.
+We caution that the  creation metadata copied from the source DEM tile set may not be valid with the other possible drivers and has not been tested.
+Furthermore, different distributions of `rasterio` support different of subsets drivers; however, `GTiff` is the default driver in `rasterio` and supported across all distributions.
+Such metadata creation options are beyond the scope of this library.

 ## Credentials